0xf10e/radicale-formula/README.rst

 .. note::

-    This formula is still in a (mostly broken) beta stage.
+    This formula is still in beta.
-    As far as I know it only works on Ubuntu 14.04.1 with radicale 0.8-1.
+    As far as I know it works on Ubuntu 14.04.1 with radicale 0.8-1 and on Fedora 20 with radicale 0.9

 .. _Radicale: http://radicale.org
 .. _GPLv3: https://www.gnu.org/licenses/gpl.html